Moving the needle on social outcomes

 Nackan, however, cautioned against moving too quickly, noting that “contractualizing impact metrics too soon could lead to a risk of dispute.
 Especially if and when outcomes aren’t realized.
 We need to take our time with this and start slow to ensure the right metrics are developed.
 We need to incentivize the private sector as a first step before embedding terms into contracts.”

-Robins agreed that flexibility is needed before construction begins.
-This allows the private sector to innovate during the procurement phase to define the desired outcomes and how to measure them.
+Robins agreed that flexibility is needed before construction begins, as it allows the private sector to innovate during the procurement phase to define the desired outcomes and how to measure them.

 Telling the story